 How to Make an Ice Candle

 Many may have made ice candles at some point in elementary school using an empty cardboard milk container and some string for the wick.
-This ice candle project is a bit more involved than that, but still fun and surprisingly easy.
+This ice candle tutorial is a bit more involved than that, but it's still a fun and surprisingly easy candle project for beginners.

 Continue to 2 of 10 below.

 - A relatively high melt point wax (there are different types of wax you can use)

-- A candle to use as the "core" - I'm using a ball candle and a standard taper
+- A candle to use as the "core" (in the photos, a ball candle and a standard taper are used)

 - Color and/or fragrance, if desired